What to expect after meniscal repair surgery?

 Showering and Bathing

-Surgery can be quite tiring emotionally and physically so it is normal to feel tired and out of sorts for some time after.
+Surgery can be quite tiring emotionally and physically, so it is normal to feel tired and out of sorts for some time after.
 Anaesthesia, especially general anaesthesia, may add to these feelings as it can take several days to ensure the effects are completely worn off.

-To help prevent blood clots you will be advised on special exercises and be fitted for compression socks.
+To help prevent blood clots, patients will be advised on special exercises and be fitted for compression socks.
 Some people may need injections to help thin the blood.
-You or someone who is caring for you will be shown how to do this.
+The patient or someone who is caring for them will be shown how to do this.
 Elevation and icing is a vital part of recovery, and patients will be given an icing schedule to follow.